kiboschool/course-frontend-web-dev/src/lessons/javascript-review/events/what-is-an-event.md

 });
 ```

-In this example, when the button is clicked, the anonymous function passed to `addEventListener` (javascript method to define events). is executed and "Hello, World!" is logged to the console.
+In this example, when the button is clicked, the anonymous function passed to `addEventListener` (JavaScript method to define events). is executed and "Hello, World!" is logged to the console.

 ## User Feedback